top of page

 * reducing the time Growth and Balanced category visa holders have to make their investments in New Zealand, both categories must make all investments within 6 months of their approval in principle but may apply for a 6 month extension.

-The changes help attract high value investment, simplify settings, and incentivise people to invest in ‘active’ investment classes.
+The changes help attract high-value investment, simplify settings, and incentivise people to invest in ‘active’ investment classes.

 They reflect feedback from investors and industry stakeholders and provide attractive investment options for lower-risk investments that will attract new investors to our shores.
 They also allow investors to become familiar with New Zealand’s investment community and gain the confidence to undertake more active investments in the future.

-New Zealand
+Telephone Call to New Zealand

 +64-7-8390967